csound-plugins/libcsound/docs/introduction.rst

     import libcsound
     csound = libcsound.Csound()

-    # Send output to a soundfile 'outfile.flac'.
-Other formats are supported: wav
+    # Output to a soundfile 'outfile.flac'.
+Supported formats include wav, flac,
-    # mp3, ogg, aiff.
-The corresponding --format option needs to be added, since it
+    # mp3, ogg and aiff.
+The format must be given explicitly via --format; it is
-    # will not be infered from the extension.
+    # not inferred from the extension
     csound.setOption('-ooutfile.flac --format=flac')

     csound.compileOrc(r'''